zearp/OptiHack/README.md

 Current SIP setting ready for undervolting; ```csr-active-config 03000000``` in OpenCore config, which does the same as running ```csrutil enable --without kext --without fs``` from recovery/installer.
 If you don't plan on undervolting you can set the ```csr-active-config``` value to ```00000000```.
 That is the most secure option.
 Verify the current SIP settings by running ```csrutil status```.

 > Note: If changing the config alone doesn't seem to change the SIP settings, reset NVRAM and if thats not enough try entering setting them manually from recovery or the installer.
 Just run ```csrutil enable``` to turn it on.

+### Security
+* One thing you *must* do if not done already is to change the password of the Intel Management BIOS.
+Reboot the machine and press F12 to show the boot menu and select the Intel Management option.
+The default password is ```admin``` which is why it should be changed.
+The new password must have captials and special characters.
+While you're in there you can also completely disable remote management or configure it to your likes.
+If AMT/KVM is missing you will need to update that.
+More on that later.
+If you're having issues with this check if on the inside of your case is a sticker with a number.
+Only those with a ```1``` are equiped with fully fledged vPro options.

+* If you're not going to undervolt please refer to the SIP section on how to set that back to its more secure default.

+I personally suggest to also install an app that keeps track of apps connecting out.
+There are many options out there.
+Personally I use [TripMode](https://www.tripmode.ch).
+It is cheap and works great blocking apps that call home a bit too often or shouldn't be accessing the internet at all.
+I'm looking at you Apple!

+> Moreover, further research by Landon Fuller, a software engineer and CEO of Plausible Labs indicates further trespasses on consumer privacy courtesy of OS X Yosemite, including the revelation that any time a user selects “About this Mac” the operating system contacts Apple with a unique analytics identifier whether or not the Apple user has selected to share analytics data of this kind with Apple. [(source)](https://trendblog.net/apples-new-os-x-yosemite-spying/)

+The kind people over at [Objective-See](https://objective-see.com/products.html) even provide a free front-end to the build-in firewall called [LuLu](https://objective-see.com/products/lulu.html).
+They also have a lot of other very useful apps for the security curious amongst us.

 ### Toolbox
 These are the apps I use and have used in my journey so far.
 Some more essential than the others but all must have's on my installs.